-Sometimes, personal spats among divorcing couples carry over into social media.
-These types of public outbursts can lead you into dangerous territory.
+Sometimes personal spats among divorcing couples carry over into social media.
+These types of public outbursts can lead you into dangerous territory, though.

-Airing out complaints, making accusations and exaggerating events on social media regarding your estranged spouse may prove to be detrimental to you and your divorce case.
+Airing out complaints, making accusations, and exaggerating events on social media regarding your estranged spouse may prove to be detrimental to you and your divorce case.
 Quell any temptation to inflict a barrage of attacks on Facebook or Twitter or some other social networking platform.

 While in the midst of a divorce, strive to maintain a calm composure as much as possible.
 Remember that anything you post may end up in front of a judge as evidence in your court proceedings.
 Now may even be the perfect time to take a social media sabbatical.
-But if you aren’t prepared to step away from your posts and tweets, here are reminders of some topics to avoid posting or doing on social media:
+If you aren’t prepared to step away from your posts and tweets altogether, here are reminders of some topics to avoid posting or doing on social media:

 - Any kind of threat: Threatening your former partner in any way only leads trouble.
-In extreme instances, this could be labeled as cyberbullying and lead to criminal charges.
+In extreme instances, this could be labeled as cyberbullying or harassment and lead to criminal charges.